umbraco/UmbracoDocs/umbraco-cms/reference/configuration/maximumuploadsizesettings.md

 `maxAllowedContentLength` is specified in bytes, so this configuration would limit requests, and therefore uploaded files, to 2 megabytes

 {% hint style="info" %}
 If your site is hosted on Umbraco Cloud, this is the method you should use.
+Umbraco Cloud uses IIS for hosting, and IIS needs the setting to be in a web.config file for this to work.
 {% endhint %}

 # Using Kestrel